COMP6905-SOFTWARE-ENGINEERING/Software-Engineering-project/README.md

  **Yuhao Liao :**

    * **Build the Skeleton of the Project :**
-     * Choice major packages for backend
+     * Choose major packages for backend
      * Deploy the node server and mongodb server
      * Design the workflow of the system
      * Implement matching algorithm